 Fees are assessed for office visits, lab services, medications, and medical equipment/supplies.
 All x-rays are referred to off-campus facilities, and students are responsible for all charges.
-The University maintains a pharmaceutical service with a part-time pharmacist on duty to fill prescriptions from the Student Health Services or from private physicians.
+The University maintains its own pharmacy with a part-time pharmacist on duty to fill prescriptions from the Health Service or from private physicians.

 Services are not available when classes are not in session, i.e., at Thanksgiving, Christmas, and during Spring Break.
 If immediate medical care is required at these times, students are referred to local hospitals or urgent care clinics off campus.
-The TWU Department of Public Safety may assist in calling for emergency transport in the event of a medical emergency.
+The T.W.U.
+Department of Public Safety can assist in calling for emergency transport in the event of a medical emergency.

 When the University closes due to inclement weather, please call the clinic for possible changes in clinic hours of operation.
-The clinic location in Denton is in the lower level of Hubbard Hall, and the phone number is 940.898.3826.
+The clinic number on the Denton campus is 940/898-3826.